THE PARENTS’ GUIDE TO MODEL UNITED NATIONS

 There are plenty of online resources that students can use to build their own skills, train other members of their Model UN team, host their own conference, or even practice debating with other students.

 Summer programs are a great option for getting more experience and teaching from Model UN experts.
-All-American Model UN offers a summer Diplomacy Academy in Boston each July, and there are plenty of other organizations that offer their own summer camps.
+All-American Model UN offers a summer Diplomacy Academy every summer, and there are plenty of other organizations that offer their own summer camps.
 These programs normally have fees or tuition associated with them to cover staff expenses, lodging, food, and other activities.

 IS THERE MODEL UN IN COLLEGE?